gabriela6/analysing-comorbidity-networks-in-Poland/README.md

 The study also analyzed alternative weights - standardized weight and corrected phi coefficient, allowing for the comparison of the strength of connections regardless of the frequency of diseases.
 A strong correlation was found between these weights.

 ## Data source
 The analysis was based on data from the 2013 collection of death certificates from all over Poland.
-They were kept for the purpose of testing the software that automatically encodes the causes of death (Wasilewski, 2013), and were later used in the "Causes of death in Poland" grant of a Migration Research Center.
+They were kept for the purpose of testing the software that automatically encodes the causes of death[24], and were later used in the "Causes of death in Poland" grant of a Migration Research Center[25].
 The dataset is not publicly available.
 The database is a csv file with 387 989 lines, where each line contains data from one death certificate.
 The data columns contain the following information used in this work:
 - type of death certificate